The EHC Needs Assessment and EHC Plans

 Requesting an EHC Needs Assessment

-IPSEA: Complaining when the LA don’t respond to your EHC Needs Assessment application at the end of 6 weeks please find the IPSEA template letter HERE
+If you need to complain when the LA don’t respond to your EHC Needs Assessment application at the end of 6 weeks please find the IPSEA template letter HERE

 What you should do if your EHC needs assessment application is rejected.